-UPDATE: There will be another challenge in January 2022.
-Details soon.
+UPDATE: There will be another challenge in January 2023.
+Details Posted Here.
+See new links below.

 In November 2020 I was unpacking boxes of different Role-Playing books that I had collected over the various years.
 This was the first time a lot of these books had seen the light of day.
 I was wondering what I could do to get more use out of these books besides sitting on the shelf, then it dawned on me.